aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 #### `MasterMiddleware`

-Similar to our pattern for creating a `MasterReducer`, we'll create a `MasterMiddleware`.
+Similar to our pattern for creating a `rootReducer`, we'll create a `MasterMiddleware`.

   * create a new file, `middleware/master_middleware.js`
   * import `applyMiddleware` from `redux`